ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 # Outbound Session Use Cases
-{::comment}
-*[Flemming: Do we actually have a problem with the outbound session use cases ?]*
-{:/comment}
+In this section we explain how a set of real-life outbound session use case scenarios are affected by some of the TLS 1.3 changes.

 ## Use Case O1 - Acceptable Use Policy (AUP)
 Enterprises deploy security devices to enforce Acceptable Use Policy (AUP) according to the IT and workplace policies.
-The security devices, such as firewall/next-gen firewall, web proxy and an application on the endpoints, act as middle boxes to scan traffic in the enterprise network for policy enforcement.
+The security devices, such as firewall/next-gen firewall, web proxy and an application on the endpoints, act as middleboxes to scan traffic in the enterprise network for policy enforcement.

 Sample AUP policies are:

-"Employees are not allowed to access 'gaming' websites from enterprise network"
+* "Employees are not allowed to access 'gaming' websites from enterprise network"

-"Temporary workers are not allowed to use enterprise network to upload video clips to Internet, but are allowed to watch video clips"
+* "Temporary workers are not allowed to use enterprise network to upload video clips to Internet, but are allowed to watch video clips"

 Such enforcements are accomplished by controlling the DNS transactions and HTTP transactions.
-A coarse control is achieved by controlling the DNS response, however, in many cases, granular control is required at HTTP URL or Method levels, to distinguish a specific web page on a hosting site, or to differentiate between uploading and downloading operations.
+A coarse control is achieved by controlling the DNS response (which itself may be protected by TLS), however, in many cases, granular control is required at HTTP URL or Method levels, to distinguish a specific web page on a hosting site, or to differentiate between uploading and downloading operations.

-The security device requires to access plain text HTTP header for granular AUP control.
+The security device requires access to plain text HTTP header for granular AUP control.
 For traffic passing the AUP check, the middlebox is also required to cut through the rest of the traffic without decryption, for performance and privacy reasons.

 The cut-through action is possible with up to TLS 1.2 but will not work with TLS 1.3.